amitman7/NLP/README.md

 We hypothesize that the high accuracy is due to the careful selection of features in the new feature set.
 However, we cannot definitively conclude that the specific selection of features relevant to Hebrew texts improves the results.

+# conclusion
 ### These results suggest that there is no single most effective type of feature for all songs, and that the best feature set depends on the method used.
+it should be noted  that we performed the model on a relatively limited dataset.
+It is likely that if we perform it on a larger dataset, we may be able to find an ideal method.
+This is a question for further research